 6. Oracle Linux - CentOS-based

-All these distros are popular for their reliable performance, security, customizability, and general ease of use and I bet you are familiar with at least 2 or 3 of the listed OSes.
+All these distros are popular for their reliable performance, security, customizability, and general ease of use and I bet you are familiar with at least 1 or 2 of the listed Operating Systems.

 Are there other distros that deserve to be on the list?
 Share your experience with us in the comments section.